 - In this year the cracks in marriage between Prince Andrew and Sarah Ferguson became public with the announcement of their separation.
 They married in 1986 and ended in divorce 10 years later in 1996.
 Together they have two children: Princess Beatrice of York and Princess Eugenie of York

 - Princess Anne divorced Mark Phillips with whom she has two children: Peter Phillips and Zara Tindall.
 Both children are married.
 Peter Phillips is married to Autumn Phillips and they have two children Savannah and Isla.
-Zara Tindall married Mike Phillips and with him has a daughter Mia Grace.
+Zara Tindall married Mike Phillips and with him has a daughter Mia Grace and Lena Elizabeth.

 - The strenuous and unhappy marriage between Prince Charles and Princess Diana became ‘official’ public knowledge with the publication of the book, Diana: Her True Story, written by Andrew Morton.
 The book reveals among other things extramarital affairs of both Charles (his affair with his future wife Camilla Parker-Bowles who he marries in 2005) and Diana.